volkamerlab/kissim_app/README.md

 ## Installation

 > We are assuming you have a working `mamba` installation in your computer.
 If this is not the case, please refer to their [official documentation](https://mamba.readthedocs.io/en/latest/installation.html#mamba).
+If you installed `mamba` into an existing `conda` installation, also make sure that the `conda-forge` channel is configured by running `conda config --add channels conda-forge`.

 1. Clone this repository.